jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ### Read DMA

-The first step is to allocate the buffer. pynq.allocate will be used to allocate the buffer, and NumPy will be used to specify the type of the buffer.
+The first step is to allocate the buffer. pynq.allocate will be used to allocate the buffer, and NumPy will be used to specify the buffer type.

 ```python
 N=16